-How to Make Green Home Improvements to Your Home
+How to Make Green Home Improvements for Your Home

 We all seem to gravitate toward green home projects.
 Over the years I've completed my fair share of home improvement projects, doing all the work myself; however, like many aging baby-boomers, I'm getting a little bit too old and, in my particular case, too cranky, to keep it up.
 So, I now hire contractors to do the work.